Dospalko/Dospalko/README.md

 <!-- Animovaný obrázok zobrazený napravo -->
 <img align="right" src="https://media.giphy.com/media/xT9IgzoKnwFNmISR8I/giphy.gif" width="200" alt="AI in Action"/>

 I'm a fullstack AI developer with a love for coding.
-I work as an **AI Developer** at Telekom, where I create and train AI models, prepare data, and develop innovative agentic solutions.
+I work as an **AI Developer**, where I create and train AI models, prepare data, and develop innovative agentic solutions.
 I'm always exploring new technologies and techniques to bring creative and efficient solutions to life.

 🌱 **Currently Learning**: Feature extreaction with RAG and Agentic Approach 🔭 **Working On**: My diploma thesis about agentic systems and LSTM , LLM Agentic